Fit an Approximate Bayesian Structural Equation Model

 Default prior distributions on different types of parameters, typically the result of a call to

 dpriors().
-See thedpriors()help file for more information.- marginal_method
+See thedpriors()help file for more information.- test

 The method for approximating the marginal posterior distributions.
 Options include

-"skewnorm"(skew normal),"asymgaus"(two-piece asymmetric Gaussian),"marggaus"(marginalising the Laplace approximation), and"sampling"(sampling from the joint Laplace approximation).- nsamp
+"skewnorm"(skew-normal),"asymgaus"(two-piece asymmetric Gaussian),"marggaus"(marginalising the Laplace approximation), and"sampling"(sampling from the joint Laplace approximation).- marginal_correction

 The number of samples to draw for all sampling-based approaches (including posterior sampling for model fit indices).